tfausak/delay/README.md

   Default: `www.google.com *.wikipedia.org`.
 - **Mode**: Which list (black or white) to use for blocking.
   Default: blacklist.
+- **Grace period**: Number of seconds to allow links on the same site.
+  Default: 5 seconds.

 The black- and whitelists both support [globbing][2].